Niun kaso di Covid-19 a bini aserka.

 Er zijn geen nieuwe positieve gevallen van Covid-19 bijgekomen.

-Op 15 oktober 2020 zijn er 12 actieve gevallen van Covid-19 op Bonaire.
-116 personen zijn hersteld en 2 personen zijn opgenomen in het ziekenhuis.
+Op 17 oktober 2020 zijn er 8 actieve gevallen van Covid-19 op Bonaire.
+120 personen zijn hersteld en 1 persoon is opgenomen in het ziekenhuis.

 Het blijft belangrijk dat iedereen zich bij klachten laat testen.
 Heb je verhoging, keelpijn of andere klachten die wijzen op Covid-19?
 Blijf thuis en bel 0800-0800.
 Houd je aan de hygiëne instructies.
 Eet gezond, blijf in beweging en slaap voldoende.
 Zorg goed voor jezelf en de mensen om je heen.